 Texas Education Code 51.803-51.809, Uniform Admissions Standards (UAS,) requires applicants meet college readiness standards through completion of a recognized high school graduation program or through SAT or ACT score benchmarks.

 For detailed information on recognized high school graduation programs and SAT/ACT requirements, visit our admissions page.

-If you’ll be applying from out of state, watch for UNT on the Common Application, coming in Fall 2016.
+If you’ll be applying from out of state, watch for UNT on the Common Application.

 Entrance Exams: Which One Should I Take?

 The tests primarily used for admission to colleges are the ACT and the SAT.
 These tests are used with your high school record to evaluate your level of academic knowledge.
 Which test should you take?
 Find out which entrance exams are required by the colleges you are interested in — some schools accept either test.
 If you are undecided about where to go to college, you should consider taking both exams to keep your options open.